 Collaborative Divorce is a “new” way for divorcing couples – especially those with children – to re-structure their families without court intervention [envisioned by Stu Webb around 1990].

-In a Collaborative divorce process, the participants agree to resolve their disputes in a respectful manner, rather than hiring adversarial lawyers or letting a judge decide important questions about their family.
+In a Collaborative Divorce, the participants agree to resolve their disputes in a respectful manner, rather than hiring adversarial lawyers or letting a judge decide important questions about their family.
 Each spouse works with a lawyer who has special training in techniques to help the couple design the best possible result for the family.
-Rather than warriors or hired guns, collaborative attorneys are more like legally-trained diplomats.
+Rather than warriors or hired guns, Collaborative Attorneys are more like legally-trained diplomats.
 They model for their clients a commitment to honesty, dignified behavior and mutual respect (which can be especially hard for divorcing couples to do on their own at this point in their relationship).